brittanywelsh/st-character-manager/README.md

 ## Code Ref/Notes

-Following the [W3Schools recommendations](http://www.w3schools.com/js/js_conventions.asp), we use the following conventions in our JavaScript:
+Following (mostly) the [W3Schools recommendations](http://www.w3schools.com/js/js_conventions.asp), we use the following conventions in our JavaScript:

 * Variables and functions all use **camelCase**
-* Indentation = 4 spaces
+* Indentation = 2 spaces
 * (more to be added later)

 ## Project Plan/To-Do List